min69u/Reforestation/README.md

-## They laughed when I said I wanted to be a comedian – they’re not laughing now.
+## How many South Americans does it take to change a lightbulb?
+A Brazilian